ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - This is the Data Hub's private key, which it uses to sign auth tokens sent to FIS
 - wkvs_api_url
   - Used to contact WKVS to get the GHGA public key
+---
 ### IFRS:
-The role of the IFRS is to shepherd files into permanent storage, or "archival", by copying them from a Hub's `interrogation` bucket into the `permanent` bucket located at the same Data Hub.
+The role of the IFRS is to shepherd files into archival, by copying them from a Hub's `interrogation` bucket into the `permanent` bucket located at the same Data Hub.
 This only occurs once the Data Hub in question has completed the interrogation process, as detailed in the [DHFS section](#dhfs) above.
+This is the last step for a file in the Upload Path.
 Unlike the FIS and DHFS, the IFRS operates only as an event consumer.

+#### IFRS Event Consumer
 The IFRS subscribes to `FileUpload` outbox events from the UCS but only acts when it encounters an event with the state `archived`.
 It further validates the event using the [ArchivableFileUpload schema](#archivablefileupload).
 If the event represents a new, valid `FileUpload`, the IFRS copies the file from the `interrogation` bucket specified by `FileUpload.storage_alias` into the same location's `permanent` bucket.
 Once that is successful, the IFRS issues a `FileInternallyRegistered` event.
 This process is already in place within the IFRS, but some small tweaks are required.
+For example, the IFRS currently generates a *new* file ID when it registers a new file, meaning the same file has a different object ID.
+This should change so the file ID generated for a new upload in the first communication to the UCS by the GHGA Connector remains for eternity.

 #### A note on file IDs and file accessions in the IFRS
-Currently, the IFRS generates object IDs for new uploads, but this will be removed.
-The reason that happens now is that files are uploaded by a manual process and stored according to their accession number.
-File accessions belong to the metadata camp, and the intent is to segregate operations and data management such that metadata and file data are as independent as possible.
-Therefore, file accessions will be moved out of the file services' data and replaced with UUID4 file IDs.
-(The file accession and file ID will be linked via a process/service not defined in this epic).
+In the future, file accessions will not exist in the file services.
+For now though, we will still identify files by the file ID and/or accession number depending on the context.
+For example, during file upload we point to files using the file ID, but during file download a user specifies a file using the accession number.
+There is no mechanism external to the file services that performs that linkage in a decoupled way -- but there will be, one day!
+For now, the IFRS will keep the accession as the primary key for the file metadata object.
+In the future, the primary key will be switched to the object ID/file ID and accessions will be scrubbed from the database.

 Finally, the UUID4 file IDs generated by the recently revamped UCS during file upload are now also used as the object IDs in S3 storage.
 This does not have to be the case, and we can choose to generate a separate object ID if that layer of indirection is desired.
 At the time of writing though, this is not planned.

 #### Migrating existing IFRS data
 The `file_metadata` collection needs the following changes:
 - Remove `content_offset` field.
 The encrypted files are stored without an envelope, meaning the content offset is always 0.
-- Make a *new collection* to link existing file accessions and file IDs until we develop the permanent accession-ID association solution.
-In this temporary collection, the `_id` field should contain `file_metadata.object_id` and an `accession` field should contain `file_metadata._id`.
-This *must* be done before the next step.
-- Replace `_id` content with `object_id`.
-- Delete `object_id`.
+- Rename `object_id` to `file_id`.
 - Rename `object_size` to `encrypted_size`.
 - Rename `decryption_secret_id` to merely `secret_id`.
+- Rename `encrypted_part_size` to `part_size`.

-The list `encrypted_parts_sha256` is not currently used, but we are going to keep it for now.
+- The list `encrypted_parts_sha256` is not currently used, but we are going to keep it for now.
 Originally the idea was for it to serve as another integrity check, but currently we only use the decrypted content's SHA-256 and the encrypted content's MD5 checksums for verification.
 In the spirit of "better to have it and not need it", we will keep this data (and continue producing it during re-encryption) for the time being.

 The `ifrsPersistedEvents` collection needs similar changes to the `payload` field:
-- Replace the value in `file_id` with the value from `object_id`.
-- Delete `object_id`.
+- Rename `file_id` to `accession`.
+- Rename `object_id` to `file_id`.
 - Delete `bucket_id`.
 This field is not used by anything.
+- Rename `s3_endpoint_alias` to `storage_alias`.
 - Rename `decryption_secret_id` to `secret_id`.
-- Rename `s3_endpoint_alias` to `storage_alias`.
 - Delete `content_offset`.
+- Rename `encrypted_part_size` to `part_size`.

 IFRS data migration should be moved to the init container style.
 Instead of executing `run_db_migrations()` as part of every entrypoint, the migrations should be run as their own command.

 #### Work to be performed for the IFRS
+- [ ] Add local definition for `ArchivableFileUpload`
 - [ ] Add event subscriber for `InterrogationReport` events
 - [ ] Add outbox subscriber for `ResearchDataUploadBox` events
 - [ ] Upon encountering a closed `ResearchDataUploadBox`, retrieve the list of relevant files from the local store of `InterrogationReport` events